IvanTsekov12/Proekt-SAP/README.md

 ---

-## 🏗️ System Architecture
-The project follows a modular N-tier architecture:
-- dms-server: The backend core containing the REST API, business logic, and
-database persistence.
-- dms-client: The client-side implementation for interacting with the system.
-- dms-common: Shared DTOs and utilities used by both client and server.

----

 ### 📁 Server Module Structure (dms-server)
 The backend follows a standard N-tier architecture:
 - config: Security configurations and DataSeeder for initial database population.